The last two weeks in Azure

 Functions Flex Consumption: per-app TLS certificates (preview)

 Previously a single TLS certificate was shared across every app in the same web space (the logical container scoped to region + OS + resource group).
-Flex Consumption now scopes certificates to the individual function app — up to three certs per app.
+Flex Consumption now scopes certificates to the individual function app, up to three certs per app.
 During preview, configure them through the portal.
-The result is far more flexibility in how each app presents its TLS identity.
+The result is much more flexibility in how each app presents its TLS identity.

 TLS 1.0 and 1.1 App Service retirement

-TLS 1.0 and 1.1 are being retired in May 2027 — you have a year.
-These legacy versions negotiate older, weaker cipher suites, and once they’re gone, anything still pinned to them won’t be able to negotiate a common version.
+TLS 1.0 and 1.1 are being retired in May 2027.
+You have a year.
+These older versions negotiate weaker cipher suites, and once they’re gone, anything still pinned to them won’t be able to negotiate a common version.

+This affects App Service, Functions, Logic Apps, and any client app that talks to them.
 Audit your apps and the clients calling them.
-If a client can only speak TLS 1.0/1.1, it simply won’t connect after the cutoff.
+If a client can only speak TLS 1.0/1.1, it won’t connect after the cutoff.

 Azure Front Door WebSocket (GA)

-WebSocket support is GA on Front Door Standard and Premium, and it’s enabled by default — no extra configuration.
-WebSockets give you a long-lived, full-duplex TCP connection, which is what you want for interactive real-time scenarios: streaming, gaming, live dashboards, chat.
+WebSocket support is GA on Front Door Standard and Premium, enabled by default, no extra configuration.
+WebSockets give you a long-lived, full-duplex TCP connection.
+That’s what you want for interactive real-time scenarios: streaming, gaming, live dashboards, chat.

 NSG and UDR limit increases

-Across-the-board limit bumps for virtual networks, aimed at large, complex hub-and-spoke topologies:
+Across-the-board limit bumps for virtual networks, aimed at large hub-and-spoke topologies:

 If you’ve been bumping into these ceilings on a complex network, the headroom is now there.